skrtdev/NovaGram/docs/types/LoginUrl.md

 # LoginUrl

 This object represents a parameter of the inline keyboard button used to automatically authorize a user.
 Serves as a great replacement for the Telegram Login Widget when the user is coming from Telegram.
 All the user needs to do is tap/click a button and confirm that they want to log in:
+Telegram apps support these buttons as of version 5.7.

 ## Properties